martar/optimal-giant-client/README.md

 ## Getting started

-After cloning the repo, enter the project direcotry and build the project by typing ./build.sh
+After cloning the repo, enter the project directory for the first time and type 'npm install' In order to build the project type: ./build.sh

 in order to launch the server type: brunch watch --server

+## What's going on

+So far, on page load, the web worker is started and she computes one step in our model simulation.
+Return value is prointed to the browser's console